CrendKing/avisynth_filter/README.md

 ## Install

 * Before anything, install AviSynth+.
-Make sure `AviSynth.dll` is either in system directories or at the same directory of this filter.
+Make sure `AviSynth.dll` is reachable either in the directory of the video player, system directories or directories from the `PATH` environment variable.
 * Unpack the archive.
 * Run install.bat to register the filter `avisynth_filter.ax`.
 * Enable the filter `AviSynth Filter` in video player.